 What are the main steps in the order to cash process?

-The end-to-end O2C process includes: order capture and validation, credit assessment, order fulfillment, invoicing, payment collection, cash application, deduction and dispute management, and reconciliation.
-Automation ensures smooth execution of each step.
+The O2C process includes order capture, credit approval, invoicing, payment collection, cash application, dispute management, and reconciliation.

 What are the benefits of using order to cash software?